boschglobal/dse.fmi/doc/content/apis/fmi/fmimodelc/index.md

 ### Parameters

 c (fmi2Component*)
-: An Fmu2InstanceData object representing an instance of this FMU.
+: An FmuInstanceData object representing an instance of this FMU.

 vr (fmi2ValueReference[])
 : List of value references to retrieve.